Home News Update Regarding the COVID-19 VIRUS

 (d) the dependent direct relatives in the ascending line and those of the spouse or partner as defined in point (b);

-More information on this is available on the Corona website of the government (www.info-coronavirus.be).
+More information on travel to and from Belgium is available on the Corona website of the government (www.info-coronavirus.be).

 Guidelines for Consular Visits

 To protect your and other visitors’ health, the Embassy and Consulate Generals in the United States are strictly allowing visits by appointment only.
 We ask visitors who have an appointment to:

 We thank you for your understanding and cooperation.